+44(0) 113 343 4747

 The Literature of Crisis: Politics and Gender in 1790s Britain

-I am currently supervising students work on Suicide and the Sentimental Tradition and Newtonianism and Literature.
+I am currently supervising or have recently supervised students working on Suicide and the Sentimental Tradition, Eighteenth-Century Slave Narratives and their Contemporary Re-Writings, and Newtonianism and Literature.